dvassallo/sillyface-games/README.md

 ### Root Domain

-The root domain (`https://yourdomain.com`) serves content from a special `_root` folder:
+The root domain (`https://yourdomain.com`) automatically displays an index of all your apps with links to each subdomain.
+This is generated dynamically on each deploy—no configuration needed.

-- Create a `_root/` folder in your repo for a custom landing page
+To use a custom landing page instead, create a `_root/` folder in your repo with your own `index.html`.
-- Or leave it to show the default VibeHost page

 ### Force Re-run Setup